willf314/localLLM/readme.txt

-3.llm-query.py: LLM configured for text completion (answering queries) 4.startAI.bat: batch file to set env variables and start web-services, one service for each of the scripts above 5.GPT4All-13B-snoozy.ggml.q4_2.bin: the LLM (same LLM currently used for both services)
-6. client.html: test client with javascript to connect to the services
+3.llm-query.py: LLM configured for text completion (answering queries) 4.startAI.bat: batch file to set env variables and start web-services, one service for each of the scripts above 5.GPT4All-13B-snoozy.ggml.q4_2.bin: the LLM (same LLM currently used for both services) 6.client.html: test client with javascript to connect to the services

 Each service produces a log file, same content is also streamed to stdout:
-1. control.log
-2. llm-embedding.log
-3. llm-query.log
+1.control.log
+2.llm-embedding.log
+3.llm-query.log

 There is no config file